Check out our new Ultimate Internet Marketing Checklist!

-Basically, the site’s owner (also known as the advertiser) gets in touch with a publisher to display his ads on other websites and search engines such as Facebook, Google, and Microsoft Bing.
+Basically, the site’s owner (also known as the advertiser) gets in touch with a publisher to display his ads on other website and search engines such as Facebook, Google, and Microsoft Bing.

 Setting goals like these ultimately helps you understand what you want, and helps you to clarify whether CPC/PPC advertising can actually help you to achieve your goals.

 As CPC advertising requires you to pay for every click, drawing up a budget gives you more freedom and control over your campaign, as you can spend money in any way you see fit.

 Let’s face it – CPC advertising is expensive.